interplaynetary/free-association/src/lib/protocol/README.md

 ## Part V: Why This Works (The Math in Plain Language)

+**Note on Terminology**: The mathematical proofs below describe the theoretical properties of the allocation algorithm using the framework of **Parametric Fixed-Point Theory with Quasi-Static Equilibrium Tracking**.
+For each network state S (recognition, needs, capacities), there exists a unique optimal allocation r*(S).
+The system continuously computes r*(S(t)) as S(t) changes, maintaining instantaneous optimality.
+See `DYNAMIC_CONVERGENCE_ANALYSIS.md` and `CORRECT_MATHEMATICAL_FRAMEWORK.md` for the complete mathematical framework.

 ### Proof 1: Remaining Needs Always Decrease (The System Never Makes Things Worse)

 **The Key Insight:** Since allocations are always capped at your declared need, receiving help always makes your situation better or stays the same, never worse.